Can You Get Food Poisoning From Mushrooms?

 What are the signs of bacterial contamination in mushrooms?

-Mushrooms contaminated with bacteria may appear slimy, discolored, or foul.
-They may also be soft and mushy.
+Mushrooms contaminated with bacteria may appear slimy, discolored, or foul, as well as soft and mushy.

 Mushrooms can be contaminated with bacteria just like any other food item, and there are several signs you might observe that indicate bacterial contamination: